Skip to main content

 Hepatic steatosis is one of the strongest factors associated with low circulating SHBG levels.
 This is because the buildup of fat within hepatocytes directly disrupts cellular function and potently suppresses the expression of HNF-4α.

 The type of fat consumed is significant.
-Diets high in saturated and trans fats, especially when paired with high fructose intake, are known contributors to the development of NAFLD.
+Diets high in saturated fatty acids and trans fats, especially when paired with high fructose intake, are known contributors to the development of NAFLD.
 This dietary pattern creates a lipotoxic environment in the liver that directly impairs its ability to synthesize SHBG.

 Some studies have also indicated that a high intake of polyunsaturated fatty acids (PUFAs), particularly from vegetable oils, may be associated with lower SHBG levels, although the mechanisms are still being fully elucidated.
 Therefore, a dietary strategy aimed at optimizing SHBG should prioritize fats that support liver health, such as monounsaturated fats found in olive oil and avocados, while minimizing those that contribute to hepatic fat accumulation.